0xIntuition/intuition-docs/docs/guides/overview/index.md

 Our mission pages will guide you through:

-- [The Problem](./vision) - Understanding the challenges in current blockchain development
+- [Vision](/guides/overview/vision) - Understanding the challenges in current blockchain development
-- [Why Intuition?](./why-intuition) - How Intuition addresses these challenges and our unique approach
+- [Why Intuition](/guides/overview/why-intuition) - How Intuition addresses these challenges and our unique approach